German retail sales tumble in January as lockdown bites

-BERLIN, March 2 (Reuters) - German retail sales tumbled more than expected in January as an ongoing lockdown curtailed retail spending in Europe's largest economy, data showed on Tuesday.
+BERLIN, March 2 (Reuters) - German retail sales tumbled more than expected in January as the COVID-19 lockdown and the withdrawal of a temporary cut in sales tax hit consumer spending in Europe's largest economy, data showed on Tuesday.

 The Federal Statistics Office said retail sales fell 4.5% on the month in real terms after an upwardly revised decline of 9.1% in December.
 The January reading undershot a Reuters forecast for a decline of 0.3%.